Frequently Asked Questions

 - Check that your email address is correct.

-- Your magic link may have expired (the magic link expires within an hour).
+- Your Login Code / Magic Link may have expired (the Login Code and Magic Link expire within an hour).

-- Make sure you have only used your magic link once.
+- Make sure you have only used your Login Code / Magic Link once.

 *If this is not the case please contact support at firstname.lastname@example.org

-There are a few places on the site where you can add your story.
+Once logged in, there are a few places on the site where you can Share a Story.

 From the Homepage:

-- When you click on the button to add your story, you'll see a list of prompts.
+- When you click on the button to Share a Story, you'll be taken to the Onboarding page.

-- Choose the prompt you'd like to use.
+- You'll be shown a list of Prompts to respond to, choose the prompt you'd like to use.

 From a prompt band (Choose this option to respond to a particular prompt):

-- At the end of the prompt sentence you'll notice a plus sign (+) in the upper right corner.
+- At the end of the prompt sentence you'll notice a plus sign (+) in the lower right corner.

-- Tap the (+) and select the type of media you want to use for your submission.
+- Tap the (+) and create a response to your prompt.

 From the Account page: